kawaicheung/naming-things/manuscript/03_HuntingForNames.md

 The good news is, you don't need a long stretch of dedicated time to make positive impacts on your code.
 You can get a lot done in small spurts.
 One of my favorite exercises is one of the simplest: _Find_ things to name.
 Look for bits of exposed logic you can define with a name, then replace the logic with the name.

-On the new DoneDone, I notice a conditional on a Vue element that looks like this:
+On the new DoneDone, I notice a conditional on a Vue.js element that looks like this:
 ```HTML
 <div v-if="!['xs', 'sm', 'md'].includes($mq)">
     ...